Safonovo, Safonovsky District, Smolensk Oblast

 Safonovo (Сафо́ново) is a town and the administrative center of Safonovsky District in Smolensk Oblast, Russia, located on the Vopets River 102 km northeast of Smolensk, the administrative center of the oblast.
 Population:

+Geography

+The town is located on the Vopets River 102 km northeast of Smolensk, the administrative center of the oblast.

 Climate

 Safonovo has a warm-summer humid continental climate (Dfb in the Köppen climate classification).